kevinjpetersen/Shrek2ModdingSDK/README.md

 - Detours

 # Official Mods
-- Master Toolz (Can be downloaded in Shrek 2 Mod Manager)
+- Master Toolz (Can be downloaded in Shrek 2 Mod Manager) by Master_64

 # Credits
 - <a href="https://www.youtube.com/channel/UC_7DEB6JOtilHFg0XeF6HkA" target="_blank">HuniePop</a> for developing the code!